 Golf is a sport often associated with wealth.
 It’s expensive to play, between the equipment and greens fees.
-It’s quite expensive to join a golf club, and many are considered exclusive (and exclusionary).
+And the price of joining a golf club is out of the league of many.

 And if you’re a professional men’s golfer, it’s quite lucrative.
 From tournament winnings to golf course design firms to endorsements for golf equipment, golfers have plenty of opportunities to rake in the cash.